osmandapp/web/main/docs/user/plugins/ski-maps.md

 ### Night and lighting

 **Winter and ski** style can be used with the [Night mode](../map/vector-maps.md#map-mode).
 A comfortable choice for those who prefer dark colors, or darkening the screen at night, as well as for those who practice night skiing.
-Together with the Night mode, OsmAnd Ski Maps also can show which pistes has lighting with [Street Lighting](../map/vector-maps.md#details) option.
+Together with the Night mode, OsmAnd Ski Maps also can show which pistes have lighting with [Street Lighting](../map/vector-maps.md#details) option.

 <Tabs groupId="operating-systems">